tydira/yaemit/README.md

   c.emit('one').emit('two').emit('three')
   ```

-  Get events when .on and .off are used:
+  Emit events when .on and .off are used:
   ```javascript
   const NEmitter = mixins.notify(Emitter)
   const n = new NEmitter()